thedelk/grooper-ace-architect/docs/vol-2/collect.md

 ![](../assets/img/vol-2/4-5/016.png)

 !!! abstract "Content Models / Invoices / (local resources) / Extractors / **Invoice Number**"
-    1. In the candidate list, find the value that has the appropriate feature(s) to train
+    1. In the candidate list, find the value that has the appropriate feature(s) to train.
-    2. Right click and select **Train As Positive**
+    2. Right click and select **Train As Positive**.

 ![](../assets/img/vol-2/4-5/019.png)